Erichtho: Dante's Inferno

 Erichtho is also mentioned by name in the first book of Dante Alighieri's Divine Comedy, Inferno: in Canto IX, Dante and Virgil are initially denied access to the gates of Dis, and so Dante, doubting his guide and hoping for confirmation, asks Virgil if he has ever travelled to the depths of Hell before.
 Virgil responds in the affirmative, explaining that at one point he had journeyed to the lowest circle of Hell on behest of Erichtho in order to retrieve a soul for one of her necromantic rites.
 Simon A. Gilson notes that such a story is "without precedent in medieval sources, and highly problematic".

 Explanations for this passage have abounded, some of which argue that the passage is either a mere "hermeneutic contrivance", a purposeful tactic on the part of Dante to undermine the reader's sense of Virgil's authority, an allusion to a medieval legend about Virgil, a reworking of medieval concepts about necromancy, a literary parallel to Christ's Harrowing of Hell, simply an echo of Virgil's supposed knowledge of Hell (based on his description of the underworld in the Aeneid, 6.562–565), or merely a reference to the aforementioned episode from Lucan.
 Gilson contends that the reference to Erichtho reinforces the fact "that Dante's own journey through Hell is divinely willed," although "this is achieved at the expense of the earlier necromantically inspired journey undertaken by Virgil."
 Similarly, Rachel Jacoff argues:

 Dante's rewriting of the Lucanian scene 'recuperates' the witch Erichtho by making her necessary to the Dantean Virgil's status as guide: she thus functions in accord with the Christian providence that controls the advancement of the Commedia's plot line.
 At the same time, the Lucanian Erichtho is both marginalized and subordinated to a higher power.
 In this sense, Dante's rewriting of Erichtho also undoes Lucan's subversion of the original Virgilian model.

-And although it is a literary anachronism to connect Virgil to Erichtho, given that Lucan—the one who popularized Erichtho in literature—was born around fifty years after the death of Virgil, this connection successfully plays upon the popular Medieval belief that Virgil himself was a magician and prophet.
+Although it was a literary anachronism to associate Lucan's Erichtho (who summoned a shade to foretell the Battle of Pharsalus in 48 BC) with the shade of Virgil (who would not die until 19 BC), this connection successfully plays upon the popular medieval belief that Virgil himself was a magician and prophet.